SvenBroeckling/phasesix-rulebook/published/pantheon_en.md

 A Blessing requires a Willpower and a Charm check.

-The blessing costs the priest 5 favor points.
+The blessing costs the priest 5 grace points.

 #### Lesser request

 The Lesser Request invokes direct divine action.
 In it, the abilities of the character's deity and all of its servants that are classified as "minor" can be requested.
 The prayer for the low petition takes about 15 minutes.
 It can also be done as part of a ceremonial service.

-A charm roll is required for the minor supplication.
+A charm roll is required for the lesser request.

+The grace cost of the favor depends on the request and ranges from 2 to 12 points.

 #### Invocation

 The invocation requests a deity's work that is classified as "higher".
 Again, both the deity of the character and its servants may be invoked.
 The invocation requires a larger ceremony and lasts at least 30 minutes.
 It can also be done as part of a ceremonial service.

 The invocation requires 2 charm rolls and a willpower roll.

+The grace cost of the invocation depends on the request and ranges from 10 to 25 points.

 > A word about the gods' work.
 The work of the gods is sometimes described with concrete rules.
 However, most descriptions remain rather vague.
 This is to reflect the fact that the nature and workds of the gods are their own business.
 GMs and players should be open to spontaneous developments when a god or demon intervenes in world events.